Community Building & Stewardship

 Our group is part of Boston Area LGBTQ Roman Catholics, a coalition that includes LGBTQ groups and St. Anthony Shrine and St. Cecilia Parish.

 For more information or to join our mailing list, contact Fr.
-Rick Walsh CSP.
+Rich Andre, CSP.

 Young Adult Ministry